Special Needs Dentistry

 Understanding that coming into a new office may be challenging both to the patient and the caregiver, we allow extra time for the patient to become acclimated to us and our office in a calm, compassionate environment.
 We encourage you to speak to us to let us know if there are any specific needs that can help us prepare for your visit - for example, sensitivity to sensory inputs such as certain smells, flavors, bright lights and loud noises.
 In addition, bringing the toothbrush and toothpaste that is used at home for daily care helps, as it is a familiar item to the patient that we can use as an aid when we do our exam.

-For more information, please feel free to Contact us with any questions you may have.
-If you would like to make an appointment, you may send us an Appointment Request or call us directly at (781) 942-2020.
+For more information, please feel free to use our Contact form.
+You may also call us by telephone at (781) 942-2020, or by e-mail at firstname.lastname@example.org.
+If you would like to make an appointment, you may send us an Appointment Request or call us directly.

 Dr. Hull and staff share a mission for compassionate special needs dental care.